tradeling/technical-assesment/qa-automation/readme.md

 - Usage of code quality tools such as eslint, prettier, typescript
 - Integration of your tests into a CI pipeline
-- Manual test cases for given scenarios
+- Manual test cases to cover the given scenarios
 - Brief Performance report on home page using Jmeter or any similar tool
 - Security and Vulnerability assessment
 - Surprise us…

-## How we're evaluating the result
+## How we're evaluating the results

 Prioritized from most important to least important, here are our evaluation criteria: